UbiquityDotNET/Llvm.NET/src/Interop/LlvmBindingsGenerator/ReadMe.md

       of problems for the binary runtime dependencies of source generators, which don't flow with them as project references...

-Specifically, in this code, the built-in generator that otherwise knows noting about the handle generation, needs to see and use the **OUTPUT** of the handle source generation.
+Specifically, in this code, the built-in generator that otherwise knows nothing about the handle generation, needs to see and use the **OUTPUT** of the handle source generation.
 (It's not just a run ordering problem as ALL generators see the same input text!)
 [See: [Discussion on ordering and what a generator "sees"](https://github.com/dotnet/roslyn/discussions/57912#discussioncomment-1682779)